llm-bible/llm-bible.github.io/_publications/anil2022exploring.markdown

 bibkey: anil2022exploring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2207.04901"}
-tags: ['Model Architecture', 'Reinforcement Learning', 'Pretraining Methods', 'Transformer', 'Prompting', 'In-Context Learning']
+tags: ['Transformer', 'Model Architecture', 'Reinforcement Learning', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 The ability to extrapolate from short problem instances to longer ones is an important form of out-of-distribution generalization in reasoning tasks, and is